What is Moderate Sedation

 Do not make important decisions (personal or business) until the next day.

-No driving, dangerous activities, or drinking alcoholic until at least the next morning after the procedure.
+No driving, dangerous activities, or drinking alcohol until at least the next morning after the procedure.